GMLC-TDC/HELICS/docs/user-guide/advanced_topics/queries.md

 ## Example
-A [full co-simulation example](./examples/advanced_examples/advanced_query.md) showing how queries can be used for dynamic configuration can be found in the [HELICS Examples repository](https://github.com/GMLC-TDC/HELICS-Examples/tree/master/user_guide_examples/advanced/advanced_message_comm/query).
+A full co-simulation example showing how queries can be used for [dynamic configuration can can be found here](../examples/advanced_examples/advanced_query.md) (with the source code in the [HELICS Examples repository](https://github.com/GMLC-TDC/HELICS-Examples/tree/master/user_guide_examples/advanced/advanced_message_comm/query)).